Xyntopia/pydoxtools/README.md

         document_type=".pdf"
     )

 You can easily extract a large number of pre-defined information about your document.
 To get a list of possible operators use `print(doc.x_funcs)`.

     # extract tables from the pdf as a pandas dataframe:
     print(doc.tables_df)

-Some extraction operations need input when called:
+Some extraction operations need input when called.
+The model that should be used for the question answering can be specified through doc.config() and can be any model from huggingface.

     # ask a question about the document, using Q&A Models (questionas answered locally!):
     print(doc.answers(["how much ram does it have?"]))